Lateral movement detection and prevention. The buck stops here.

 Zero Trust is a security model premised on the principle of “never trust, always verify,” requiring validation of all requests for network access, regardless of origin, enforcing least-privilege access, and necessitating continuous monitoring and adaptation to potential security risks.

-Under a zero-trust framework, continuous vigilance and analysis of network and system activities for anomalous behavior are imperative, and this plays an active role in lateral movement detection and prevention.
+When adopting a zero trust framework, continuous vigilance and analysis of network and system activities for anomalous behavior are imperative, and this plays an active role in lateral movement detection and prevention.

 This can be facilitated by leveraging security tools such as intrusion detection and prevention systems, firewalls, and other security technologies.
 Having clear visibility is crucial in comprehending the access dynamics of applications and accounts.
 Intrusion detection and prevention systems serve to identify and halt potential cyber threats by scrutinizing network traffic for any unusual activity.
 Firewalls fortify networks against unauthorized access by managing inbound and outbound traffic according to established security guidelines.
 Any activity deviating from the norm – as determined by lateral movement detection baselining of activity – should be marked for immediate examination.